henrikbostrom/xrf/README.md

 example attribution, i.e., predictions are associated with weight distributions over the training examples, where each prediction is the scalar product of the weights and targets of the training examples.
-The examples that are used when forming predictions can be constrained by their number or by their cumulative weight.
+The examples that are used to form predictions can be constrained by their number or by their cumulative weight.
 When not constrained, the predictions are identical to what is output by random forest classifiers and regressors as implemented in